Registration

 Late Registration

-Registration at a date later than the day designated may be permitted for serious reasons by way of exception.
+Registration after the end of the schedule adjustment period may be permitted for serious reasons by way of exception.
 Students registering late are held accountable for any class absences thus incurred.

 Registration in Other Fordham Schools